abhilashasaroj/CX4240_project/index.md

 This section investigates performance of decision tree based classification models.

 #### Decision Tree Classifier
-Decision tree classifier that uses entropy criterion to decide which feature should be split and at which value.
-The not pruned decision tree is large (shown in figure below).
+Decision tree classifier that uses entropy criterion to decide which feature should be splitted and at which value.
+The non-pruned decision tree is large (shown in figure below).
 Max depth of this decision tree is 23.

 ![alt text](decision_tree_igone.svg)